Jake DeBrusk Game Preview: Bruins vs. Wild

 DeBrusk Stats vs. the Wild

-- The Wild have given up 93 goals in total (3.2 per game), which ranks 14th in the league in goals allowed.
+- On defense, the Wild are allowing 99 total goals (3.2 per game) which ranks 13th in the NHL.

 |2023-2024 Season